Zodiac (film): Soundtrack

-Originally, Fincher envisioned the film's soundtrack to be composed of 40 cues of vintage music spanning the nearly three decades of the Zodiac story.
+Originally, Fincher envisaged the film's soundtrack to be composed of 40 cues of vintage music spanning the nearly three decades of the Zodiac story.
 Fincher and music supervisor George Drakoulias searched for pop songs that reflected the era, including Three Dog Night's cover of "Easy to Be Hard".

-Fincher did not plan an original score for the film, but rather a tapestry of sound design, vintage songs of the period, sound bites and clips of KFRC and advertisements for "Mathews Top of the Hill Daly City" (a prominent local consumer electronics dealership of the time).
-He told the studio that he did not need a composer and would purchase various songs instead.
-They agreed, but as the film developed, sound designer Ren Klyce felt there were some scenes that could have used music.
+Fincher did not plan an original score for the film but rather a tapestry of sound design, vintage songs of the period, sound bites and clips of KFRC and advertisements for "Mathews Top of the Hill Daly City" (a prominent local consumer electronics dealership of the time).
+He told the studio that he did not need a composer and would purchase the rights to various songs instead.
+They agreed, but as the film developed, sound designer Ren Klyce felt there were some scenes that could have used original music.
 Klyce inserted music from one of his favorite soundtracks, David Shire's score for The Conversation.

 Klyce contacted film and sound editor Walter Murch who worked on The Conversation, and he connected Klyce with Shire.
 Fincher sent Shire a copy of the script and flew him in to Los Angeles for a meeting.
 Fincher only wanted 15–20 minutes of score and based solely on piano.
 Shire worked on it and incorporated textures of a Charles Ives piece called "The Unanswered Question" and Conversation-based cues, he found that he had 37 minutes of original music.
 The orchestra Shire assembled consisted of musicians from the San Francisco Opera and San Francisco Ballet.
 Shire said, "There are 12 signs of the Zodiac and there is a way of using atonal and tonal music.
 So we used 12 tones, never repeating any of them but manipulating them".
 He used specific instruments to represent the characters: the trumpet for Toschi, the solo piano for Graysmith and the dissonant strings for the Zodiac killer.